 Julian Schnabel never behaved as if painting should apologize for wanting to take up space.
 That may be the cleanest way into the career.

 He emerged at a moment when American painting was ready to become loud again, tactile again, and willing to risk charges of excess if excess produced force.
-Schnabel did not merely fit that moment.
-He became one of its emblematic figures.
+Schnabel became one of that moment's emblematic figures.

 The plate paintings made ambition visible

 Britannica and Schnabel's own site agree on the key early fact: his rise began in the late 1970s with the "Plate Paintings," works built with broken crockery, plaster, putty, paint, and heavy supports.
-Those materials were not side decoration.
+Those materials were more than side decoration.
 They announced a whole attitude toward what painting could be.

 The works refused flatness and good manners.
 They treated the canvas less like a neutral image field and more like an object, a wound, a wall, and a performance surface at once.
-Viewers did not only look at them.
+Viewers did more than look.
 They had to deal with them physically.

 That helps explain why Schnabel became famous and irritating at the same time.
 The work was never trying to disappear into refined agreement.
 It wanted confrontation.